 ** If you use a capacity provider with an Auto Scaling group configured with more than one Amazon EC2 instance type * or Availability Zone, Amazon ECS will scale up by the exact minimum scaling step size value and will ignore both * the maximum scaling step size as well as the capacity demand. *

 * * @return The minimum number of Amazon EC2 instances that Amazon ECS will scale out at one time.
-The scale in * process is not affected by this parameter If this parameter is omitted, the default value of *1
+The scale in * process is not affected by this parameter If this parameter is omitted, the default value of *1 is used.

 * * When additional capacity is required, Amazon ECS will scale up the minimum scaling step size even if the * actual demand is less than the minimum scaling step size. *